Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

+= 3.9 =
+* Fix: Corrected issue where Markup by Attribute might overwrite another plugin or theme's option selection.
+* Feature: Add option to overwrite the term name to include the markup.
+* Maintenance: General clean up and commenting.

 = 3.8 =
 * Translation: Further corrections to language files and created versions for German variations.
 (Thanks to silentstepsch.)